18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 This last command will show you a little bit of information about what you're working on right now.
 Let's take this apart line by line:

 * _"On branch staging"_ tells you what branch you are currently working on (remember it's `staging` by default).
 If you made any changes and commited them, you'd commit them to the `staging` branch.
-* _"Your branch is up-to-date with 'origin/staging'"_ means your branch is up to date with the staging branch of the remote location called "origin".
+* _"Your branch is up-to-date with 'origin/staging'"_ means your branch is up to date with the staging branch of the remote location called "origin."
 A Git repo can have any number of remote locations it can interact with, called "remotes".
 By default, when you clone a GitHub repo, a remote called "origin" is created that points to the repo on the GitHub website.
 To view your repo's remote names and their location, type `git remote -v`.
 The name "origin" is arbitrary.
 You could rename it to "github" if you wanted to, but we won't do that now.
 * _"Nothing to commit / working directory clean"_ means you're completely up to date and haven't made any changes.

 ![Screenshot: how to use git status](/assets/blog/github-tutorial/screenshot5.gif)